MorgothCreator/KaspaWalletManager/README.md

 The mainwindow.cpp file has implemented some testing code for fast check of the correctitude of some functions in project.

-The project uses Qt 6.2.4 lib version but work with newer version as well, I prefer older to be compatible with older OS'es.
+The project uses Qt 6.2.4 lib version, I prefer older to be compatible with older OS'es.

 The code is little bit messy, but I usually create readable code..., as usually when the wallet will be functional the "cleanItUp()" human function will be activated :)